There’s one question I get asked on almost every job.

 3. If your floors have lost their luster, don’t turn to an infomercial, turn to a professional and have another coat put on.
 You don’t have to do a full refinish to make your floors shine again. more info here.

 4. All floors will need to be refinished eventually.
-With a floor that is finished right, you should expect to get 5-20 years of wear out if it depending on traffic and maintenance.
+With a floor that is finished properly, you should expect to get 5-20 years of wear depending on traffic and maintenance.
 If you’d like to get much less wear out it and refinish it much sooner, just turn to steam cleaners and infomercials(: If you want more info on refinishing just go here.

 Give me a call if you have questions on cleaning hardwood floors.
 I’m happy to help,